Uptown New Orleans: Early history

 Uptown was developed during the 19th century, mostly from land that had been plantations in the Colonial era.
 Several sections were developed as separate towns, like Lafayette, Jefferson City, Greenville, and Carrollton.
 For much of the 19th century most of what is now Uptown belonged to Jefferson Parish.

-New Orleans and Orleans Parish gradually annexed Lafayette (not to be confused with the present city of the same name in Lafayette Parish), Carrollton, and other communities from the neighboring Parish.
-This newly absorbed area became known as uptown New Orleans.

 People from other parts of the United States settled uptown in the 19th century, joined by immigrants, notably from Italy, Ireland, and Germany.
 Uptown has always had a sizable African American population.
 Census data shows that ethnically and racially mixed city blocks were common in the 19th and early 20th centuries, which continues to be the case with much of Uptown.

+New Orleans and Orleans Parish gradually annexed Lafayette (not to be confused with the present city of the same name in Lafayette Parish), Carrollton, and other communities from the neighboring Parish.
+This newly absorbed area became known as uptown New Orleans.
+Lafayette was the first annexed, in 1852, moving the New Orleans city limit upriver to Toledano Street.
+In 1870, New Orleans annexed Jefferson City, Hurstville, Bloomingdale, Burtheville, Greenville, and the undeveloped area between the last two that would later become Audubon Park.
+Carrollton was annexed in 1874.